cgeerts/A3_FavouriteThings_Geerts_C/README.md

 # Favourite Things

-This project demonstrates the usage of a database to fetch information from and display on a page.
+This project demonstrates the usage of a database to<br>
+fetch information from and display on a page.

 ## Roadmap